sarahgoodwin93/project1-The-Hike-Site/README.md

 ![Home Page]SCREENSHOT

-### The Footer

-The footer section includes links to the relevant social media sites for hiking around Scotland.

-The footer is valuable to the user as it encourages them to keep connected via social media

-![Footer]SCREENSHOT

 ### What to Pack Page

 - The ‘What to Pack’ page allows users to create a checklist of their gear for both wild camping multi-day trips and day trips for around Scotland.